 - At the time, news and information isn’t always readily available for farmers and agribusiness professionals, so the Monitor becomes a valuable source of news for these professionals.
 “When it started, it was maybe the only show like that about agriculture,” Malone says.
 “It was something new for the farmers.
 As it went along, it became more important for them.

-Today, Georgia Farm Monitor can be seen on 11 television stations around Georgia, as well as nationally on RFD-TV.
+Today, the Farm Monitor can be seen on 11 television stations around Georgia, as well as on GPB.
 Click here to find your local station.